 - How is the provision for inclusion/SEN structured, coordinated and monitored?

 Through our Special Education Department.
 Co-teachers collaborate to provide differentiated instruction and report regularly to their PLCs as well as Special Education department lead, who reports to Harding Adminstration.

 - What is the policy review process?
 How does it ensure that the inclusion policy remains a work in progress, keeping up to date with the needs of the student population and in line with learning needs legislation as well as roles and responsibilities?

 Harding’s Special Education lead teachers keep abreast of changes and developments at a national, state and district level and communicate those updates to their department and co-teachers.
 The district lead Special Education coaches should review all policies at least yearly.

 Harding’s IB DP is an open-access program in which all students may participate.
 In the 2019-2020 school year, Harding currently has at least 32 Special Education students taking Accelerated and/or DP courses.

 Special Education students who take Accelerated or DP courses receive support from their case managers and/or Special Education resource teachers.

 Whenever there are a significant number of Special Education students mainstreamed into a regular education class, a Special Education teacher is assigned to that class and the course is considered “co-taught.”
 Additionally, Special Education paraprofessionals are assigned to students who are mainstreamed into classes where there is no co-teacher.
 The Special Education department strives to balance the numbers of their students in all classes.

-Note: Our 5-year Program Review evaluator suggested that we align this policy with our “Admissions policy,” which is impossible.
+Note: Our Program Review evaluator in 2015 suggested that we align this policy with our “Admissions policy,” which is impossible.
 We are a public school and are open to all students – therefore, we have no admissions policy to which we can align – and, as stated above, we are an open-access IB DP, so all students are welcome to take IB DP classes.